JohannesVC/notebooks/README.md

 # Welcome to My GitHub Portfolio

-Here I present my year-long journey in Data Science, Analytics and Natural Language Processing (NLP) in a collection of Jupyter Notebooks.
+Here I present my journey in Data Science, Analytics and Natural Language Processing (NLP) in a collection of Jupyter Notebooks.
 They reflect my learning journey to turn complex data into meaningful insights.
 My motivations for sharing this repo are threefold:

 ## 1. My Data Science Journey: Delivering Impactful Insights